pchemguy/ChatGPTExploratoryPrompting/ChatGPT_Interaction_QnA.md

 # Improving ChatGPT Interaction - Q&A

 I am exploring ways to interact with ChatGPT more thoughtfully and effectively and wanted to share a selection of questions/prompts and answers.
 The purpose is not to provide definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' of ChatGPT workflows into 'known unknowns.'
 Since I’m still learning, I haven’t critically evaluated the answers included here.
 Some prompts were also inspired by insights from other ChatGPT interactions.

-The purpose is not to provide definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' of ChatGPT workflows into 'known unknowns.'
-Since I’m still learning, I haven’t critically evaluated the answers included here.
-Some prompts were also inspired by insights from other ChatGPT interactions.
-My hope is that this collection sparks ideas and proves useful to others on a similar journey.
+My hope is that this collection sparks ideas and proves useful to others on a similar path.

 ## Prompt engineering